Vanderbilt vs. UConn NCAA Football Odds, Plays and Insights | October 2, 2021

 UConn Stats and Trends

-- Thus far this season UConn has two wins against the spread.
+- Thus far this year UConn has two wins against the spread.

-- The Huskies have been underdogs by 14.5 points or more four times this year and have covered the spread twice.
+- The Huskies have been underdogs by 14.5 points or more four times this season and have covered the spread twice.

 - UConn's games this year have hit the over on one of four set point totals (25%).